 To the extent appropriate, each letter should address the applicant's character, leadership abilities, commitment to service, ability to be self-directed, communication skills, and ability to work as a member of a team.
 Recommendation letters must be on letterhead and preferably signed and submitted electronically in PDF format to email@example.com.

 Along with a completed application, letters of recommendation and transcripts, candidates to the Doctor of Physical Therapy program must submit an official score report from the Graduate Record Examination (GRE - General Test) to be considered for admission.
-The PCOM institutional code for GRE is 2662.
+The PCOM institutional code for the GRE is 4281.